-The next EdCamp Puget Sound will be held Saturday, November 3, at Seattle Pacific University in the Bertona Classroom Building from 9 am – 3 pm.
+The next Edcamp Puget Sound will be held Saturday, March 21 at Wainwright Intermediate School in Fircrest from 9 am – 3 pm.

 What is an unconference?

 An unconference is an informal, audience-organized forum for discussion, learning, and networking.
 The schedule is decided at the beginning of the day, and anyone can facilitate at a session.
 Participants are encouraged to exercise the “Law of Two Feet” and move around until they find a session at which they can learn and/or contribute the most.
 You will learn something new, maybe make a new friend, and receive information that you can immediately apply in your classroom and professional life!

 Anyone!
 Most attendees will be K-12 or college educators from around the Puget Sound region.